Onision: Event and platform bans

-Allegations of abuse, child grooming and rape
+Allegations of abuse, child grooming, and rape

 In 2019, allegations of child grooming and abuse were leveled at Jackson and his spouse, Kai Avaroe, formerly known as Lainey.
 Jackson responded by stating that "the grooming stuff is absolute nonsense".
-As aforementioned, Billie Dawn Webb also made allegations of abuse by Jackson and Avaroe, stating that they were sent texts asking them to "be chained to [the] basement wall for a week with a sign around [their] neck that says 'I'm sorry for lying.'"
+As aforementioned, Webb was one of several women who alleged Jackson and Avaroe abused her; Webb stated that she and other women were sent texts asking them to "be chained to [the] basement wall for a week with a sign around [their] neck that says 'I'm sorry for lying.'"
 When reached by Insider for a comment in response to these allegations, Jackson requested $10,000 for an interview and stated: "I do not want to participate in this circus without compensation, I should be paid to endure to [sic] stupidity of the current state of outrage/online culture."